See Burning Man Art on the J Resort Neon Line in Reno

 Thanks for reading and safe travels!

 Despite there being many things to do and see in Reno, part of its appeal is its proximity to other cities and attractions.
 Many of which are an easy one hour or less drive from downtown.
-The list below is of 5 cites or attractions you could easily visit during your Reno vacation.
+The list below is my pick of five day trips from Reno you can easily reach by car.
+Let’s get into it!

 1) Lake Tahoe